ThorpeJosh/tp-timesheet/README.md

 [![PyPI version](https://img.shields.io/pypi/v/tp-timesheet.svg)](https://pypi.org/project/tp-timesheet/)
 [![PyPI license](https://img.shields.io/pypi/l/tp-timesheet.svg)](https://pypi.org/project/tp-timesheet/)

-Automated submission of TP timesheets
+Automated submission of TP timesheets.
+Version<1.0.0 carries out the submission only on the web form while Version>=1.0.0 also submits on the Clockify application.
 ## Installation
 ### Install
 This tool is published on pypi so from any terminal with python3 installed run: